SaraPandolfi/BM_cell_classification/README.md

 ## Usage
 To use the classification model on the built images folders the following steps can be performed:
 1. Parameters setting:
-    The parameters stored in the config.ini file can be used directly or modified according to the user's requests.
+    The parameters stored in the [config.json](https://github.com/SaraPandolfi/BM_cell_classification/blob/master/config.json) file can be used directly or modified according to the user's requests.
 2. Program execution:
     The classification is performed by executing the [script.py](https://github.com/SaraPandolfi/BM_cell_classification/blob/master/script.py)
 3. Model results:
-    The resulting statistics of the model will be printed out both in the terminal and in the files indicated in the config.ini file as 'output_evaluation' and 'output_report'.
+    The resulting statistics of the model will be printed out both in the terminal and in the files indicated in the config.json file as 'output_evaluation' and 'output_report'.
 Moreover the saved weights will be found at the path 'best_efficientnet.h5' and the trained model at 'model.json'.

 ## Testing